Emerson Radio: 1961–1980

 In 1979, Emerson began selling Heart Aid, after purchasing a large portion of Cardiac Resuscitator Corp., a near-bankrupt company.
 Emerson spent heavily to develop and produce both an improved Implantable cardioverter-defibrillator and a pacemaker.
 In addition, the company took an 18 percent share in a developer of computerized axial tomographic (CAT) scanners.
-Because this line of products never made money, Emerson disposed of its holdings in them between 1987-88.
+Because this line of products never made money, Emerson disposed of its holdings in them between 1987 and 1988.

 Emerson Radio dropped its last U.S.-made product, the phonograph line, in 1980 because it became unprofitable due to rising labor costs.
 Despite harsh competition, Emerson Radio raised its sales and earnings in fiscal 1980 to $81.9 million and $1.6 million, respectively.
 Their plan was to have their suppliers (mainly in Taiwan and South Korea) imitate Sony and Panasonic audio/video products and then sell them at a lower price.

 1981–1990

 Sales increased from $94.8 million in fiscal 1983 to $181.6 million in fiscal 1984, when net income came to $9.1 million because of the company's reintroduction of television sets in 1983.
 Emerson purchased sets from Goldstar Electric Co.
 (AKA LG Electronics), a South Korean company, but sold them at a higher price point.

 In 1984, Emerson signed a 10-year contract with Orion Electric to produce a line of VCRs to its existing product lineup.

 In 1985, a compact disc player and microwave oven were introduced causing sales to once again double in fiscal 1985 to $357.5 million, and net income rose to $13.3 million.
-TV sets and VCR's accounted for two-thirds of sales that year.
+TV sets and VCRs accounted for two-thirds of sales that year.
 Later that year, Emerson Radio moved its headquarters to North Bergen, New Jersey, and acquired H. H. Scott, Inc., a company that manufactured high-fidelity audio and visual equipment.
 Products were sold under the Scott name until 1991, the year the line was discontinued.

 In 1986 Emerson began importing and marketing compact refrigerators and Hi-Fi stereo VHS VCRs.
 Camcorders, telephones, and answering machines were added to its product line in fiscal 1988.
 In 1990 personal computers and facsimile machines were added for a major roll-out to more than 500 Wal-Mart stores.
 In 1992 sales reached a peak of $891.4 million, but net income was only $10.4 million.

 Emerson's addition of personal computers resulted in a $150 million loss for the company.
 That coupled with the recession that began in 1990 brought the company's total loss to $37.5 million in the last nine months of the year.
 Shares of stock fell as low as $2, compared to the high of $12.75 in 1987.
 Several shareholder lawsuits charged some Emerson directors and officials with breach of fiduciary duty and self-dealing.
 Emerson also fell into technical default on its long-term debt of $55.4 million at the end of the year.
 In 1988, Emerson Radio was sold to Panasonic.